Factors to Consider when Selecting Sources of Finance

 Capital Structure of a Firm

-This refers to long-term sources of finance employed the company.
+This refers to long-term sources of finance employed by the company.
 The long term finance may include ordinary share capital, preference share capital and debt capital.